robaone/source-pub/PracticalEmailManagement/README.md

 2. Set the name of the Sheet to `Gmail Filters`
 3. Bookmark the Sheet or copy and store the url for easy access.

-Create the apps script that will move emails into the inbox.

-1. In the Google Sheet, select `Extensions > Apps Script` from the menu
-2. If you are using the classic editor, switch to the new editor
-3. Give the Script a name like `Gmail Filters`
-4.

 ## Developer Workspace Setup